Cross-posted on Docker Engineering blog

 vfs storage driver that is suboptimal in many filesystems and not recommended for production workloads.

-Also, note that rootless mode is currently only provided for nightly builds that may not be as stable as you are used to.
+Also, note that rootless install script is currently providing nightly builds that may not be as stable as you are used to.

 How does it work